Battle of Levounion: Background

 On August 26, 1071, a Byzantine army under Romanos IV Diogenes was defeated by the Seljuk Turks at Manzikert in eastern Asia Minor.
 The defeat caused the emperor to be deposed and replaced by the ineffectual Michael VII Doukas, who refused to honour the treaty that had been signed by Romanos.
 In response, the Turks began to move into Anatolia in 1073, meeting no opposition.
 Chaos reigned as the empire's resources were squandered in a series of disastrous civil wars.
 Thousands of Turkoman tribesmen crossed the unguarded frontier and moved into Anatolia.
 By 1080, an area of 78000 km2 had been lost by the empire.
 It is almost impossible to overestimate the significance of these events, as within less than a decade more than half of the manpower of the empire had been lost, along with much of its grain supply.
 Thus, the Battle of Manzikert resulted in the greatest blow to the Empire in its 700 years of history.

-It is against this backdrop of defeat and disaster that Alexios Komnenos, a successful young general who had been fighting against the Turks since the age of fourteen, ascended the throne on Easter Sunday, April 4, 1081.
+It is against this backdrop of defeat and disaster that Alexios Komnenos, a successful young general and nephew of Isaac I Komnenos, who had been fighting against the Turks since the age of fourteen, ascended the throne on Easter Sunday, April 4, 1081.
 According to John Julius Norwich, the significance of Alexios's rise to power was that "...for the first time in over half a century the empire was in capable hands."
 Alexios determined to restore the fortunes of the Byzantine Empire, whatever the cost.
 Around 1090 or 1091, Emir Chaka of Smyrna suggested an alliance with the Pechenegs in order to completely destroy the Byzantine Empire.

 Pechenegs invade

 In the spring of 1087, news reached the Byzantine court of a huge invasion from the north.
 The invaders were Pechenegs from the north-west Black Sea region; it was reported that they numbered 40,000 men in all.
 Taking advantage of the precarious situation of the Byzantines, the Pecheneg horde headed towards the Byzantine capital at Constantinople, plundering the northern Balkans as they went.
 The invasion posed a serious threat to Alexios's empire, yet due to years of civil war and neglect the Byzantine military was unable to provide the emperor with enough troops to repel the Pecheneg invaders.
 Alexios was forced to rely on his own ingenuity and diplomatic skill to save his empire from annihilation.
-He appealed to another Turk nomadic tribe, the Cumans, to join him in battle against the Pechenegs.
+He appealed to another Turkic nomadic tribe, the Cumans, to join him in battle against the Pechenegs.